 From a comfort perspective, the one thing Burgman owners can’t wait to tell you about is how comfortable it is to ride.
 Add to this the decent weather protection and you’ve got yourself one the most comfortable touring motorcycles in pocket size.

 The under-seat storage also goes a long way to adding to riding comfort.

 It’s a shame it doesn’t have cruise control, but you can’t have everything!

-As of this year, the 650 version is discontinued to make way for more town-friendly options to keep up with the market.
+As of 2021, the 650 version is discontinued to make way for more town-friendly options to keep up with the market.

 The Most Comfortable Touring Motorcycles: Conclusion

 So there we have it, our most comfortable touring motorcycles to suit your choice of biking style.

 As mentioned above, the issue of comfort can often be subjective.
 So if there’s something you want to add to the list, head on over to our Instagram feed and leave your comments!

 Want more like this?
 We’ve got your back!

 - 9 Best Touring Motorcycles For Short Riders